zerkz/HOTSBA/README.md

 If you're a designer and you would like to help with some of the graphics, please reach out!

+## How do I use a proxy?
+Click configure proxy.

+Fill out the info.
+Leave username and password blank if the proxy requires no authorization.

+Make sure your URL includes http or https.

+Hit save and restart, and all traffic (besides auto updates) should be going through your proxy once HOTSBA restarts.

+*This will store your proxy configuration in plaintext on your computer.*

 # Feedback
 Please send feedback/suggestions to [admin@hotsba.com](admin@hotsba.com)

 # Can I Donate?
 Sure!
 I incurred some costs, like getting an Apple Developer subscription so that the OS X auto updater would work (apps must be signed!)

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JNFF7KKQLGVC4)